ki321g/AMS/HomeAssistant/README.md

 ### Step 5: Install HA Addons

 1. Follow the instructions on the [Cloudflared installation page](https://github.com/brenner-tobias/ha-addons) to install Cloudflared on your Raspberry Pi.

+Click the following link to find a video tutorial on how to setup the cloudflare tunnel **[The Easiest Free Way To Do Home Assistant Remote Access!](https://youtu.be/xXAwT9N-7Hw?si=kLx-CaiaY-fP2oOH)**

+**Note:** I used a paid domain name as [Freenom](https://www.freenom.com/en/index.html) wasn't working correctly for me

 ### Step 6: Install Cloudflared